INTRODUCTION

 LEGACY

 While our senior staff members run all daily activities, we encourage our younger employees to spend time on-site, whether they are involved in that specific project or not.
 WFORC and WFORA believe the connection between studio experience and on-site experience is a critical part of making meaningful architecture.
 Too often this relationship is disconnected as one side tends to oversimplify the importance of the other.
 Even though technology and the internet allow our people to better find and use information, this is all simulation.
 For our purposes, there is nothing more informative than walking through a construction site and absorbing the incredibly complex dynamics of constructing a design from scratch.
 Factors like weather, momentum, drying time, trade coordination, etc. cannot be understood in absentia.
-By exposing our younger staff to these less evident elements, we are nurturing a more thorough team of professionals.
+By exposing our younger staff to these elements, we are nurturing a more thorough team of professionals.

 We cultivate an experiential work culture, one where interns and new employees are exposed to every aspect of the design-build process